Unit Interval Orders and the Dot Action on the Cohomology of Regular Semisimple Hessenberg Varieties: Introduction

 The idea behind the proof of Theorem~\ref{thm:linchpin} is to show that Tymoczko's dot action coincides with the monodromy action for the family $\sH^{\mathrm{rs}}(\bm)\to\mathfrak{g}^{\mathrm{rs}}$ of Hessenberg varieties over the space of regular semisimple $n\times n$ matrices (Theorem~\ref{tdot}).
 This allows us to apply results from the theory of local systems and perverse sheaves to questions involving the dot action.
 In particular, the local invariant cycle theorem of Beilinson--Bernstein--Deligne, which is stated in our context as Theorem~\ref{thm:bbd}, implies that there is a surjective map from the cohomology of a regular Hessenberg variety to the space of local invariants of the monodromy action near a regular element $s$ in the space $\mathfrak{g}$ of all $n\times n$-matrices.

-In Theorem~\ref{t1}, we prove a general theorem showing that the local invariant cycle map is an isomorphism if and only if the Betti numbers of the special fiber are palindromic in a suitable sense.
-Then, in Theorem~\ref{tiy}, we show that the local invariant cycles near a regular element $s$ with Jordan type~$\lambda$ coincide with $S_{\lambda}$ invariants of the dot action on the regular semisimple Hessenberg variety.
+In Theorem~\ref{t1}, we show that the local invariant cycle map is an isomorphism if and only if the Betti numbers of the special fiber are palindromic in a suitable sense.
+This is a general result in that it holds for any projective morphism of smooth, complex, quasi-projective schemes.
+Then, in Theorem~\ref{tiy}, we show that the local invariant cycles near a regular element $s$ with Jordan type~$\lambda$ coincide with the $S_{\lambda}$ invariants of the dot action on the regular semisimple Hessenberg variety.
 The latter fact is proved by a monodromy argument that uses the Kostant section.
-(This Kostant section argument and some ingredients of the proof of Theorem~\ref{tdot} were inspired by Ng{\^o}'s paper on the Hitchin fibration~\cite{NgoHitchin}.)